-NPS Disclaimer information: Property boundaries shown on this map are intended for study purposes only, and are not intended to be definiti regarding land ownership.
-County and agency land records will be used to verify ownership and definitively locat ecosystem stability and other resource management objectives when the best efforts of a single manager might fail.
+NPS Disclaimer information: Property boundaries shown on this map are intended for study purposes only, and are not intended to be definitive regarding land ownership County and agency land records will be used to varify ownership and definitively locals property lines and boundaries.

+agencies and landowners)...
+The Service recognizes that cooperation . . . can accomplish ecosystem stability and other resource management objectives when the best efforts of a single manager might fail.
 In addition, the Service will seek the cooperation of others in minimizing the impacts of influences originating outside parks by controlling noise and artificial lighting, maintaining water quality and quantity, eliminating toxic substances, preserving scenic views, improving air quality, preserving wetlands, protecting threatened or endangered species, eliminating exotic species, managing the use of pesticides, protecting shoreline processes, managing fires, managing boundary influences, and using other means of preserving and protecting natural resources.